 I completed my DPhil in Sociology at Nuffield College with a thesis titled New Methods for New Data: Developing Techniques for Analysing Alternative Social Science Data.
 My advisor was Steve Fisher.

-You can find links to my existing publications as well as abstracts of my working papers here (coming soon).
+You can find links to my existing publications here.

 Finally, you can read my sporadic tweets here.